 Fall Seminars

 During the fall semester, students learn about the policy-making process and discuss subject-based issues in a seminar course led by an industry expert.
 Site visits to federal agencies, guest speakers, and round table sessions ensure that students receive a variety of real-world perspectives on their chosen policy area.
-If you are interested in international affairs you may go to Global Fellows in Washington, D.C., our sister program, which has four terrific options, including Responses to Global Challenges!
-Note: All FGSM courses are cross-listed with Honors courses.
+If you are interested in international affairs you may go to our Global Fellows branch, which has wonderful concentrations including Responses to Global Challenges!
+If you are interested in state and local public service, check out our Maryland Fellows branch, which has great concentrations, such Civic Leaership and Human Services.

-Students in the program choose from the following seminars for their fall Federal Fellows seminar (3 credits):
+Students in the program choose from the following three seminars for their fall Federal Fellows seminar (3 credits):

 Energy and Environmental Policy (FGSM340/HNUH 348T)